Worker- and founder-ownership

 1.2 For simple debt, this is easy

-Say several parties take out a loan together and wish to pay down the loan at whatever rate is convenient for them.
+Say several parties take out a loan together and want to pay down the loan at whatever rate is convenient for them.
 Their payments have different rates at different stages in the life of the loan.
 How do we calculate the equity share of each participant?

 Relevant to cohousing.